We look at how to identify your adoption champions and help them encourage the use of new tech in your firm

 3) Influential

-A champion has to be able to relate to others and their challenges and behaviours.
+A champion has to be able to relate to others and understand their challenges and behaviors.
 Effective champions need to understand the motivations and concerns of others in order to respond to them.
-They also need to carry a certain amount of persuasiveness or the ability to influence those who may have objections to using new tech or be more resistant to change.
+They also need to carry a certain amount of persuasiveness or the ability to influence those who may have objections to using new tech or are more resistant to change.

 Our Head of Product, Ryan Turner, was a champion of Legatics at Allen & Overy.
 He had the following to say: